 Chelsea History & Culture

-Chelsea the neighborhood takes its name from “Chelsea,” an estate and Georgian-style house owned by Thomas Clarke—grandfather of Clement Clarke Moore—in the mid-18th century.
+Chelsea the neighborhood takes its name from “Chelsea,” an estate and Georgian-style house owned by Thomas Clarke — grandfather of writer Clement Clarke Moore — in the mid-18th century.
 Though the neighborhood would become a buzzing industrial center in the 19th century, it was (for a brief period) considered the theater capital of America and an early center for the pre-World War One motion picture industry.
 But while the theater district moved uptown and film to the west coast, Chelsea has maintained its connection to the arts.
-Heavily concentrated between Tenth and Eleventh Avenues and 16th and 28th Streets, over 200 galleries can be found in the area today, exhibiting artists both established and emerging.
-The galleries are not to mention some of Chelsea’s museums and performance spaces, showcasing under-represented art, as well as dance and music.
+Heavily concentrated between Tenth and Eleventh Avenues and 16th and 28th Streets, over 200 galleries can be found in the area today, exhibiting established and emerging artists.
+The galleries are not to mention some of Chelsea’s museums and performance spaces, showcasing under-represented art, dance, and music.
 Chelsea is considered a very diverse and inclusive part of the city, something reflected in its eternal arty spirit.